guylabs/macstrap/Readme.md

 ### `update-macstrap`

 This command will download the newest master version of macstrap and execute the `install.sh` script to update macstrap.

-### `backup`

-This command will execute the [`backup.sh`](https://github.com/guylabs/macstrap-config/blob/master/commands/backup.sh) of the defined configuration repository.
-In the default configuration it will use [mackup](https://github.com/lra/mackup) to backup the configurations.

-### `restore`

-This command will execute the [`restore.sh`](https://github.com/guylabs/macstrap-config/blob/master/commands/restore.sh) of the defined configuration repository.
-In the default configuration it will use [mackup](https://github.com/lra/mackup) to restore the configurations.

 # Acknowledgements